1. Welcome to the Department of Sociology Graduate Program

 We offer three programs at the Masters level and one doctoral program.

-At the Masters level we offer a thesis-based masters degree, a non-thesis project-based masters degree, and a double degree masters program offered in collaboration with Xi'an Jiaotong University in China, one of China's most prestigious universities.
+At the Masters level we offer a thesis-based masters degree, and a non-thesis project-based masters degree.
 Our doctoral program provides students with rigorous academic training in theory, methods and data analysis as well as a core of professional skills offered offered through a professional development course offered exclusively to our doctoral students.

-All three masters level programs, as well as our doctoral program, provides students with a solid foundation in the research process sociological theory, research methods, and both quantitative and qualitative data analysis techniques.
+All of our graduate programs provide students with a solid foundation in the research process, sociological theory, research methods, and both quantitative and qualitative data analysis techniques.
 More information about these programs can be found here.

 Best wishes,